Transgender: Demographics

 definitions of transgender.
 According to a recent systematic review, an estimated 9.2 out of every 100,000 people have received or requested gender affirmation surgery or transgender hormone therapy; 6.8 out of every 100,000 people have received a transgender-specific diagnoses; and 355 out of every 100,000 people self-identify as transgender.
 These findings underscore the value of using consistent terminology related to studying the experience of transgender, as studies that explore surgical or hormonal gender affirmation therapy may or may not be connected with others that follow a diagnosis of "transsexualism", "gender identity disorder", or "gender dysphoria", none of which may relate with those that assess self-reported identity.
 Common terminology across studies does not yet exist, so population numbers may be inconsistent, depending on how they are being counted.

+A study in 2020 found that, since 1990, of those seeking sex hormone therapy for gender dysphoria there has been a steady increase in the percentage of trans men, such that they equal the number of trans women seeking this treatment.

 Asia

 In Thailand and Laos, the term kathoey is used to refer to male-to-female transgender people and effeminate gay men.
+However, many transgender people in Thailand do not identify as kathoey.
 Transgender people have also been documented in Iran, Japan, Nepal, Indonesia, Vietnam, South Korea, Jordan, Singapore, and the greater Chinese region, including Hong Kong, Taiwan, and the People's Republic of China.

 The cultures of the Indian subcontinent include a third gender, referred to as hijra in Hindi.
 In India, the Supreme Court on April 15, 2014, recognized a third gender that is neither male nor female, stating "Recognition of transgenders as a third gender is not a social or medical issue but a human rights issue."
 In 1998, Shabnam Mausi became the first transgender person to be elected in India, in the central Indian state of Madhya Pradesh.

 Europe

-European Union

-According to Amnesty International, 1.5 million transgender people live in the European Union, making up 0.3% of the population.
+According to Amnesty International, 1.5 million transgender people lived in the European Union as of 2017, making up 0.3% of the population.

-UK

 A 2011 survey conducted by the Equality and Human Rights Commission in the UK found that of 10,026 respondents, 1.4% would be classified into a gender minority group.
 The survey also showed that 1% had gone through any part of a gender reassignment process (including thoughts or actions).

 North America

-Canada

 The 2021 Canadian census released by Statistics Canada found that 59,460 Canadians (0.19% of the population) identified as transgender.
 According to the Survey of Safety in Public and Private Spaces by Statistics Canada in 2018, 0.24% of the Canadian population identified as transgender men, women or non-binary individuals.